Matt Redman: Christian church leadership

-Redman was converted to Christianity at the age of 10 and attended the Anglican church of St Andrew's Chorleywood, in Hertfordshire.
+Redman converted to Christianity at the age of 10 and attended the Anglican church of St Andrew's Chorleywood, in Hertfordshire.
 It was there he learned to play guitar, and at the age of 20, he began leading worship services and released his first album.
-In 1993, Redman helped found Soul Survivor, a global Christian movement and yearly music festival aimed at youth alongside his pastor Mike Pilavachi.
-From 1994 until 2002 Redman led worship services for Soul Survivor Church in Watford, England.
+In 1993, Redman helped found alongside his youth leader, Mike Pilavachi, Soul Survivor, a global Christian movement and yearly music festival aimed at youth.
+From 1994 until 2002, Redman led worship services for Soul Survivor Church, Watford.

 In 2002, after a sabbatical in America to record Where Angels Fear to Tread, Redman moved to Brighton.
 In 2004 he and his wife joined a new church plant, The Point, in West Sussex, led by pastor Will Kemp.

 In 2008, Redman, along with his wife Beth and their three children, moved to Atlanta, Georgia, to help plant Passion City Church with Louie Giglio and Chris Tomlin.
 In August 2010, they returned to the UK with their children.